MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 ## Prerequisites

 - Visual Studio 2022 17.8 or greater.
-- C++ Build insights is enabled by default if you installed either the Desktop development with C++ workload or the Game development with C++ workload.
+- C++ Build insights is enabled by default if you install either the Desktop development with C++ workload or the Game development with C++ workload.

 :::image type="complex" source="./media/installer-desktop-cpp-build-insights.png" alt-text="Screenshot of the Visual Studio Installer with the Desktop development with C++ workload selected.":::
 The list of installed components is shown.
 C++ Build Insights is highlighted and is selected to indicate that it is included in the installation.